boonlogic/expert-python-sdk/README.md

 The *API-KEY*, *WEB ADDRESS*, and *API-TENANT* will be unique to your obtained license.

-The .BoonLogic file will be consulted by the BoonNano Python SDK to successfully find and authenticate with your designated server.
+The .BoonLogic.license file will be consulted by the BoonNano Python SDK to successfully find and authenticate with your designated server.

 ---------------
 ### Connectivity Test